monodot/container-up/httpd-hello-world/README.md

 ## Build and deploy in OpenShift

 We can't use the regular `Dockerfile`, because it uses the `httpd` image, which runs as root.
+This isn't generally allowed in OpenShift.

-So there's a separate `Dockerfile.openshift` for OpenShift.
-This uses the Apache image from the Red Hat registry instead, which runs as a non-root user.
+So there's a separate `Dockerfile.openshift` specifically for OpenShift.
+It uses the Apache HTTP Server image from the Red Hat registry instead (`registry.redhat.io/rhscl/httpd-24-rhel7`), which runs as a non-root user.

 ### Using the template provided